lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_terms_set.md

 title: "Terms Set Query"
 ---

 The `TermsSet` query returns documents that contain the minimum amount of exact terms in a provided field.
-The terms set query is the same as [[zio.elasticsearch.query.TermsQuery]], except you can define the number of matching terms required to return a document.
+The Terms set query is the same as [[zio.elasticsearch.query.TermsQuery]], except you can define the number of matching terms required to return a document.

 In order to use the `TermsSet` query import the following:
 ```scala